pietsch/oval/doc/source/install.rst

      'IdentifyXML': ('ok', 'Identify response well-formed and valid.'), 'ListRecordsXML': ('ok', 'ListRecords response well-formed and valid.'), 'ProtocolVersion': ('ok', 'OAI-PMH version is 2.0')}

+By now you have some basic knowledge about how to use the :class:`~oval.validator.Validator` object and already performed some validation steps.
+You should now proceed to its :class:`API documentation <oval.validator.Validator>` and get an overview of all validation methods available.